munificent/craftinginterpreters/book/methods-and-initializers.md

 ^code is-bound-method (2 before, 1 after)

-And another to cast the value to an ObjBoundMethod pointer:
+Another to cast the value to an ObjBoundMethod pointer:

 ^code as-bound-method (2 before, 1 after)

-We declare a function to create a new ObjBoundMethod:
+A function to create a new ObjBoundMethod:

 ^code new-bound-method-h (2 before, 1 after)

-And implement it here:
+And an implementation here:

 ^code new-bound-method